 Welcome and thank you for visiting the website of Linda D. Cosgray E.A.
 We strive to provide the highest quality professional service by working closely with each client to understand their unique financial situation.
-At the office of Linda D. Cosgray EA, you’ll receive exceptional service backed by my 30 years’ experience as an Enrolled Agent.
+At the office of Linda D. Cosgray EA, you’ll receive exceptional service from my support staff and benefit from my years of experience as an Enrolled Agent.

 As you browse through the website; included are useful resources such as newsletters, interactive calculators and helpful links to informational websites.

 Please feel free to contact the office at 614-457-3770 with any questions.